ubc-lib-geo/Data-Normalization-Classification/index.md

 nav_order: 1
 ---
 # Data Normalization & Classification: Highlighting Racial Disparities in Police Violence
-Workshop created by June Skeeter (They/Them/Theirs) skeeter1@mail.ubc.ca for the UBC Library Search Commons
+Workshop created for the UBC Library Search Commons by:
+June Skeeter (They/Them/Theirs) skeeter1@mail.ubc.ca

 ## Land Acknowledgement
 I am speaking to you today from the traditional, ancestral, and unceded territory of the Coast Salish Peoples including the xʷməθkʷəy̓əm (Musqueam), səl̓ilwətaɁɬ təməxʷ (Tsleil-Waututh), Skwxwú7mesh-ulh Temíx̱w (Squamish) Nations.
 This data map was pulled from [native-land.ca](https://native-land.ca/).
 This is by no means a definitive source, but it's a good place to start building an understanding of the Indigenous territories, languages, and treaties in your area.